New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: Introduction

-In this paper, we propose a new explanation of the MiniBooNE excess by including a new oscillation framework.
-In section 2, we present briefly the standard model of oscillation with a comparaison to the model of pseudo-hermitian oscillation.
-In section 3, we present a new representation of the MiniBooNE data to visualise the data.
-In section 4, we discuss our analysis of the excess data using the new oscillation model and its implications.
-Finally, we draw our conclusions and future perspectives.
+In this paper, we propose a new explanation for the MiniBooNE excess by including a new oscillation framework.
+Section 2 briefly presents the standard model of oscillation with a comparaison with the model of pseudo-hermitian oscillation.
+In section 3, we present a {new visualization} of the MiniBooNE data {to provide a better insight into the excess}.
+In section 4, we discuss our analysis of the excess in the data using the new oscillation model and its implications.
+Finally, we {provide} our conclusions and {some future} perspectives.